Is a Direct Loan the best student loan option?

 How much will my federal direct student loan interest rate change from year to year?

 Your interest rate will not change for money you have already borrowed.
 However, each year, the government issues a new rate for the coming school year.
 This new rate is applied to any new money you borrow for that school year.
-For more information, see the Interest Rates section of 11 Things You Should Know About Direct Loans.
+To see the latest rates, check out my Federal Student Loan Interest Rates page.
+You can also learn more about how student loan interest rates work by consulting the Interest Rates section of 11 Things You Should Know About Direct Loans.

 Does the student need to maintain a certain GPA to continue to qualify for a Federal Direct Student Loan?

 Yes.
 Academic progress is required in order to continue to receive a Direct Loan.
 To learn more, see Academic Progress

 Technically you will not receive the money since it is paid directly to the college.
 However, if the loan amount exceeds your college expenses, you may request the balance in a check.
 To learn more, see Receiving Your Money

 Is there assistance for those having difficulty getting their loan paperwork completed?